 Chicago, Illinois 60604-1413

 CCA has been accredited by the HLC since 1988.
 Following the college’s submission of a self-study report and an HLC evaluation team visit in April of 2013, the Commission authorized re-accreditation for CCA for ten more years.
 It also approved the college’s request that five area high schools where CCA offers a substantial amount of concurrent enrollment be designated as CCA “locations.”
 In a related action, the Commission gave approval to CCA’s request for authorization for a change in student body based on the rapid growth in the portion of CCA’s enrollment that is made up of concurrently enrolled high school students.
 The Commission is requiring two monitoring reports from CCA.
 These will be embedded in the Comprehensive Evaluation due in 2016

 To directly access CCA’s specific accreditation information on the HLC website, please click on the mark of affiliation:

 The HLC has changed its processes for maintaining accreditation.
 For a number of years, CCA participated in the Commission’s Program to Evaluate and Advance Quality (PEAQ), one avenue for maintaining accreditation.
-PEAQ is being replaced by two new pathways for accreditation with CCA transitioning to the Standard Pathway.
-In addition to regular interim reports that the college sends to the HLC, participation in the Standard Pathway will require two comprehensive evaluations during the next decade, one in 2016-17 and a second in 2022-23.
+PEAQ has been replaced by two new pathways for accreditation with CCA transitioning to the Standard Pathway.
+In addition to regular interim reports that the college sends to the HLC, participation in the Standard Pathway will require two comprehensive evaluations during the next decade, one in 2016 and a second in 2022-23.
 These evaluations will include short visits to CCA by an HLC team and the submission of an electronic "Assurance Argument" and related documents demonstrating that CCA meets HLC criteria for accreditation.

 Annual Report on Organizational Information and Operational Indicators

 All affiliated institutions complete the Commission's Annual Report on Organizational Information and Operational Indicators each Fall.
 The report provides the Commission with up-to-date information so it can understand and respond to significant shifts in an institution's capacity and/or scope of activities.

 CCA Reports to the Higher Learning Commission